… said no RE teacher ever.

 Without my earlier understanding of, and appreciation for, religion, which I acquired in my school years, I doubt I would have been able to engage with these religious communities.
 I was able to see the bigger picture, compare and contrast their views with those of religions I had studied, and in the process, develop my own thought.

-So my own Religious Education wasn’t perfect, and I still have some beef with a couple of my teachers which will probably not see the light of day, but it did give me the skills to engage with belief systems more generally.
+So my own Religious Education wasn’t perfect, I have some concerns about its content and methodology, which will probably not see the light of day, but it did give me the skills to engage with belief systems more generally.
 I was inspired to become a student of religion for life.
 It also gave me the tools to engage critically with so-called secular beliefs.
-In other words, it made me the person I am, not by indoctrinating me, but by teaching me to think for myself.
+In other words, it made me the person I am, not by indoctrinating me, but by teaching me to think for myself (although it’s intention may have been the opposite).

 Ecclesiastes 3 (NIV)